benlue/soar/README.md

 That will display generated SQL along with other debug information in console.

 ## Regarding Tests
 The SOAR package comes with some test files.
 To run those tests, sample data have to be built first.
 Inside the SOAR istallation, there is a "def" directory which includes schema.sql and sampleData.sql.
 Those two files can be used to build the sample data.
-In addition, you have to modify your config.json file and the related database settings in the test prorams.
+In addition, remember to change the user name and password in your config.json file and the related database settings in the test programs.

 ## Database Supported
 In the current release, SOAR only supports mySQL.
 If you want to use SOAR for other databases such as Postgre, MS SQL server or Oracle DB, etc, you'll have to write your own SQL generator.
 Right now SQL generation is implemented by ./lib/sqlGenMySql.js.
-If anyone is interested in contributing SQL generators of other DBs, it's certainly welcome.